toggler-io/toggler/docs/release/DarkLaunch.md

 ## Scenario D – “I want to release a new feature to my VIP users first.”

-Dark launching via feature flags and toggles will allow you to roll out a new feature to your VIP users before doing a widespread release.
+Dark launching via release flags and toggles will allow you to roll out a new feature to your VIP users before doing a widespread release.
 You can also allow your users to opt-in and out of dark launched features, similar to a self-selected beta.